“So what do you want for a wedding gift?”

 Another question I’m getting a lot these days has to do with exactly what type of gift my fiancée and I want to receive.
 Namely, do we want a physical gift or just money?

 The easiest answer is to simply point guests to the wedding registry.
 After all, that’s what it’s there for.
 Months ago, we spent a painful (don’t tell my fiancée I said that) afternoon using one of those barcode-scanner-things to load up our registry.
 Now, while I can’t say I paid all that much attention to what my fiancée actually scanned, I can tell you – with certainty – that there’s a lot on that registry.
-Some of the items were cheap; things like placemats and hand towels and napkin rings were less than $5 each.
+Some of the items were cheap; things like place mats and hand towels and napkin rings were less than $5 each, and some were these great gifts.
 Other items, like our bedding set and cutlery, were far pricier.
 Some of my friends who have gotten married have even registered for furniture or their honeymoon, allowing guests to donate an amount they’re comfortable with to the newlyweds.

 That’s what makes registries so ideal.
 They’re kind of like a matchmaker, a gift middle-man, ensuring that the bride and groom get exactly what they want while giving the guest the opportunity to select the ultimate price tag without broaching wedding gift etiquette.